-My research focuses upon adolescent substance use and abuse, homeless and runaway youth, victimization, and mental health.
-I also have a long term interest in survey methods including the design and implementation of research with hard-to-access and high risk populations, research ethics and community-based participatory research.
-Information on my publications, including abstracts and links for downloading copies, may be found at my ResearchGate and Google Scholars pages.
+My current research focuses upon adolescent substance use and abuse, homeless and runaway youth, victimization, and mental health.
+I also have a long-term interest in survey methods including the design and implementation of research with hard-to-access and high-risk populations, research ethics and community-based participatory research.

 I am currently working on research and publications examining risk and resilience among homeless and runaway youth, particularly with respect to the roles that social networks play for these youth.
 I am also working on a new program of research looking at trends and variations in rural adolescent alcohol and substance abuse.
-Both of these projects include active research opportunities for interested graduate students and, in some instances, undergraduate UCARE students.
-Contact me directly if would like to know more about these research opportunities.
+Both of these projects include active research opportunities for interested graduate and undergraduate students.

 Whitbeck, Les B., Kelley Sittner Hartshorn, Devan Crawford, Melissa Walls, Kari Gentzler & Dan R. Hoyt.
 (2014).
 Mental and substance use disorders from early adolescence to young adulthood among Indigenous young people: Final diagnostic results from an eight-year panel study.
 Social Psychiatry and Psychiatric Epidemiology, 49(6): 961-73.